Add To Favorites

 Cellular models transform the microscopic unseen into everyday reality.
 These cells represent plants or animals—not the telephone variety!

 Cells come in almost any shape—disks, cubes, boxes, chopsticks, pea pods, globs, blobs, and splats!
 Find a detailed illustration of a plant or animal cell that interests you.
 Learn the names and functions of each part.
-Here is one way to make a 3-D replica of the cell to demonstrate what you learned.
+Here is one way to make a 3-D replica of a cell.

 Mold a handful of Crayola Model Magic® compound into your cell’s shape.
 With your fingers, sculpt the cell walls, nucleus (the cell’s control center), and other features.
 Use different colors of compound so each part shows up well.